persts/BBoxEE/doc/Quick Start Guide.md

 1. Select a directory (![Folder Icon](../icons/folder.svg))
 2. Select an existing annotation file (![file icon](../icons/file.svg))

-Selecting an existing annotation file will allow you to pick up where you left off or edit/correct any existing bounding boxes.
+Selecting an existing annotation file will allow you to pick up where you left off or edit/correct existing bounding boxes.

 ### Interface Buttons